abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 - **WebGateway**
 - **PublicWebGateway**

 The first one is for the admin side and the other one is for the public side.
 If you would like to use your module on both sides, you should configure `ocelot.json ` in both projects.
-There is an example one below and you need to configure it according to your requirements.
+There is one example below and you need to configure it according to your requirements.

 ```json
 {